 Types of Studio Lighting Sources

 Studio equipment generally falls into one of two categories: strobe and continuous lighting.
+Strobe lights can impair motor skills and have been known to cause motor vehicle accidents.

 These light sources are used in both studio and outdoor photography.
 Also, sometimes photographers use a combined setup when strobe and continuous light complement each other.

 Additionally setting a source of continuous light, or pilot light, on a strobe device is advisable.
 Pilot lamps are used to illuminate the subject, improve focusing, and provide a pre-assessment of light casting and shadows.
 One of the biggest advantages of a pilot light is that you have constant visual representation of the picture before you even touched a shutter button.
 Strobe lights are beneficial because they have a very bright, high energy beam and they don’t take up too much electric power.
+Change it up and set the mood with fireplace lighting.
+Use fireplace repair NYC for quick and optimal setup options.

 Equipment for Studio Lighting